elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-plex.md

 This page describes a minimal solution to create your "infinite" Plex library, utilizing [Real-Debrid][real-debrid] for all media, streaming through your ElfHosted [Plex][plex] instance.

+!!! tip "New accounts get $10 credit, enough to run this stack for 30 days!"
+    Our services are subscribed to in "[ElfBuckz][elfbuckz]", our in-store account credit.
+All new users get $10 ElfBuckz upon [account creation](https://store.elfhosted.com/my-account/), in order to "kick the tyres" :red_car: before commitment.

 The advantages of this solution are:

 * No torrent clients, VPNs, ratios or seeding